John R. Gordon: Yemi and Femi

+On May 9, 2023 Gordon's one-act play, Yemi & Femi Go Windrush, which sees the titular characters go back in time and encounter a gay Caribbean couple having a secret affair in 1950s Notting Hill, was presented as a staged reading as part of Tom Ratcliffe's Platform festival at the King's Head Theatre, dir.
+Rikki Beadle-Blair.

+Drapetomania (novel)

 Published in May 2018, Drapetomania is a 500-page novel set in the American South.
 Ten years in the writing, it is an epic tale of black freedom, uprising, and a radical representation of romantic love between black men in slavery times.
 Patrik-Ian Polk has called it 'an all-out masterpiece'; Michael Eric Dyson has haled it as 'a dazzling work of imagination'; and Audre Lorde biographer Alexis De Veaux described it as 'a riveting, masterful work'.
 It was favourably reviewed in the London Financial Times, which said it was 'a damning indictment of America's racist history... often deeply moving and gripping'.
 On 25 April 2019 it won the Publishing Triangle's prestigious Ferro-Grumley Award for best LGBTQ fiction.

 Hark (novel)

 Hark, pub Sept 2020, is a gay teen interracial romance set in a present-day extrapolation of the Southern Gothic landscape of Drapetomania.
 It contains a supernatural element exploring American's racially haunted past, and the turning of lynching photographs into postcards as souvenirs.
 Award-winning black gay fantasy writer Craig Laurance Gidney called it 'audaciously provocative, sexy and spooky all at once.
 And very much of the zeitgeist'; Blackbird author Larry Duplechan described it as 'a welcome addition to the tradition.'
-It was recently listed as a Book of the Year by Books for Keeps.
+It was listed as a Book of the Year by Books for Keeps.

+Mother of Serpents (novel)

+Mother of Serpents, pub Feb 2025, is a US-based weird tale in which a Black-white gay male couple and their mixed-race young son relocate from Brooklyn to all-white, rural Maine.
+There, stay-at-home dad DuVone, recovering from a mental health crisis, encounters increasingly uncanny and alarming phenomena.
+But are they real, or is he going mad again?
+Favourably reviewed in The Guardian, which said, '...something of the feel of classic Stephen King...
+The fully realised, believable main characters exist in the real world, and the strong writing and specificity of detail make for a gripping read, with a genuinely original monster.'

+A Curious World

+With queer Rwandan performance artist Urban Wolf, in 2022 Gordon created a series of interlinked works, featuring the same cast of Black queer characters, set in 'the endz' in South London: the 40-minute grime audio drama Scooters, Shooters & Shottas: a Curious tale (launched at Theatro Technis on 19 April) and a raucous 17-minute short film, Curious - both directed by Rikki Beadle-Blair, about a closeted rapper's quest for self-expression and liberation, also starring Dior Clarke and Curtis Brown.
+Scooters, Shooters & Shottas: a Curious tale was a finalist for the 2024 Tinniswood Award.